Mohammad-AdilFaizi/research-test-repos/README.md

 My first repository on GitHub
 # An Electronic & Photovoltaic Researcher
 In the field of data science, using artificial intelligence (AI) in scientific research.
+# Domain Area:
+Electroncis & Communication
-# Domain: Renewable energy Sector
+Renewable Energy Sector
+Inforamtion Technology